lowcodeunit/public-web-docs/docs/getting-started/viewing-device-data.md

 ## Dashboard Views

-The IoT Ensemble dashboard provides two quick ways to start looking at data.
+The Low Code Unit dashboard provides two quick ways to start looking at data.
 Using these, easily view raw device message payloads and visualize data in an open source dashboard.

 ### Devices Telemetry